Ford Idaho Center: Venues

 Venues include an indoor arena opened in 1997 with a seating capacity of 12,279 and 31200 sqft of floor space and a 10,500-seat outdoor amphitheater opened in 1998 with a 60-by-40-foot stage.
-Additionally, the Ford Idaho Horse Park is used for horse shows and the Ford Sports Center is utilized for indoor track and field events, including the home meets of the Boise State University Broncos track teams.
-It features a 200-meter indoor track and hosted the 2012 NCAA Indoor Track Championships.
+Additionally, the Ford Idaho Horse Park is used for equine events and the Ford Idaho Sports Center once utilized for indoor track and field events, including the home meets of the Boise State University Broncos track teams.